-The project was 10 long years in the making, a shed tonne of money (over 30 mil!) and a lot of faith in multiple people to make the job come to life.
+The project was 10 long years in the making, a shed tonne of money (over 30 million bucks!), and a lot of faith in multiple people to make the job come to life.

-Do yourself a favour and relive the moment the wave was brought to the World.
+Do yourself a favor and relive the moment the wave was brought to the World.

 One word, AMAZING!

 Another cool clip is below.
-Todd Glaser (the only photographer taking stills) describing that momentous day.
+Todd Glaser (the only photographer taking stills) describes that momentous day.

 SURFING EVENTS IN A WAVE POOL?

 As wave pools become more and more popular, the opportunity to create that elusive ‘level playing field’ in surfing finally exists.
 Having said that, way back in 1985, the very first wave pool surfing contest was held – It went ahead in the great surf mecca that is Allentown, Pennsylvania (yeah, 2 hours drive from the ocean, look it up).

 Australian Tom Carroll came out as the winner and received the title, which I am sure he will never forget, “Inland Surfing World Champion.”

 Unfortunately, the event was pretty lackluster and didn’t really garner much attention from the wider surfing community.
 Fast forward to May 2018, the World Surf League picked up the idea of inland surf contests once more.